 SVG to the rescue!

-Here’s where the .svg format becomes incredibly useful.
+format becomes incredibly useful.
 Scalable Vector Graphics contain the mathematical data of the images rather than the pixel data – which allows them to be infinitely scalable.

 Demo

-For a quick demonstration, here are two Facebook icon images shown at their original sizes of 25px × 25px:
+For a quick demonstration, here are two Facebook icon images shown at their original sizes of 25px × 25px

 And here are the same images scaled up 800%:

 The main thing to notice here, other than the obvious infinite scalability, is the difference in file sizes.
-Since .svg files hold no pixel data, the file sizes are incredibly small: 1 kB vs 13 kB.
-Using .svg removes the need for serving different images based on pixel density and saves a lot of bandwidth.
+Since .svg

 SVG, take the wheel

-Support for .svg images on mobile and desktop browsers is surprisingly good and so I feel it’s quite safe to use on all my projects from now on.
+images on mobile and desktop browsers is surprisingly good and so I feel it’s quite safe to use on all my projects from now on.

 Let’s make some Fireworks

-Unfortunately, there’s no way to export files as .svg in Photoshop and I don’t feel comfortable with Illustrator’s rulers and grid system for pixel-specific design.
+in Photoshop and I don’t feel comfortable with Illustrator’s rulers and grid system for pixel-specific design.

 Adobe Fireworks plus the Export to SVG plugin is the perfect solution.
 Yeah it’s kinda dumb that Adobe hasn’t developed built-in support for this in Fireworks, but this plugin is extremely simple to install.
 Once you’ve installed the plugin, you will have an option under Commands > Export > Export SVG… and you’re good to go.